burturt/notes/CTF Writeups/Deadface CTF 2022/Going Old School.md

 # Solution
 - Immediately, I recognize the grid as a [Vigenere Cipher table](https://www.geeksforgeeks.org/vigenere-cipher/) table, but unlike a normal table, it is scrambled (see this footnote:[^1]).
 This means we get to decode this manually, oh yay!
 - But first, Vigenere cipher needs a key.
-With this short of a ciphertext, it's next-to-impossible to crack (all Vigenere cipher cracking methods rely on the fact that the keyword is repeated - if the key length is at least as long as the cipher text, it is actually impossible and is known as a [one-time pad cipher](https://www.cryptomuseum.com/crypto/otp/index.htm)).
+With this short of a ciphertext, it's next-to-impossible to crack (all Vigenere cipher cracking methods rely on the fact that the keyword is repeated - if the key length is at least as long as the cipher text and is random, it is actually impossible and is known as a [one-time pad cipher](https://www.cryptomuseum.com/crypto/otp/index.htm)).
 - So, below the table, we see some Braille.
 Decoding manually results in the text `PORT #47980`
 - Using the hint of the CTF challenge `env.deadface.io`, connecting to the port using `nc env.deadface.io 47980` results in just the text `GOBLINS` being sent to us before closing the connection
 - Turns out, this is the key we need to decrypt the message!
 Quick crash-course on decrypting vigenere using a table: